Ad

 Detailed Comparison

 Both Airbyte and Jitsu have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Airbyte wins